JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

 In this post, I'll showcase what we can understand or learn about Internet performance by examining a single home.
 In doing this, I'll try to illustrate the practical meaning of our measurements.
+My hope is that describing my own network will help others understand what might affect theirs.
-In a way, this feels a lot like looking at a "FitBit" for my home network: it gives a sense of baseline health,
+In a sense, it's like looking at a "FitBit" for my home network: it gives a sense of baseline health,
     anomalies, and my standing as compared with the population.
 The short term values are sort of "incidentally interesting" --